tinojona/Paper--2025---foehn_winds_and_hospitalizations/README.md

 Here we demonstrate how we determined the different crossbasis for our independent analysis and the interaction analysis.

 ## Functions
-Here we store all our functions needed for our code to run
+Here we store all our functions needed for the code to run.
+Both functions were written by Antonio Gasparrini and accessed through [Antonio Gasparrini's GitHub](https://github.com/gasparrini).

 ## Findings
 In these RMarkdown files, we display how the results were visualized.
+They are subdivided in the corresponding results sections descriptive statistics, the direct effect of foehn and the interaction analysis.